Thinking about raising kids in Preston? Here’s what parents actually need to know — not the real estate pitch, the reality.

 The Commute Factor

-The commute from Preston matters more with kids.
+The commute matters more with kids.
+Three train stations — Preston, Bell, and Regent on the Mernda line — keep options flexible.
+The 86 tram along Plenty Road is another option.
 School drop-offs add 15-30 minutes to your morning, and the before/after-school care window is tight.
-If both parents work, check the transport schedule against your actual school and work locations.
+Check the transport schedule against your actual school and work locations.

 See our Preston Transport Guide for the full breakdown.